Closed

 What expenses are eligible under Tourism and Hospitality Recovery Program (THRP)?

-Promoting or supporting eligible cultural, tourism, and event activities.
+Organizing or supporting cultural, artistic, tourism, festival, wedding, convention, and trade show activities.

 Who can I contact for more information about the Tourism and Hospitality Recovery Program (THRP)?